williamchau123/csc290_GroupProject/README.md

 4. Run the main.py file
 5. Enjoy!

-## How to extend our game
+## How to extend MazeMan

 You may extend MazeMan by creating and adding new game elements or modifying existing elements.
 Here are a few simple examples.

   ### 1. Changing the speed of the ghost
-  The speed of the ghost is defined in the file '''actor.py''', within the '''Ghost''' class.
-To change the speed of the ghost, modify the '''self.\_delay''' attribute to the desired delay in between moves.
+  The speed of the ghost is defined in the file ```actor.py```, within the ```Ghost``` class.
+To change the speed of the ghost, modify the ```self._delay``` attribute to the desired delay in between moves.
 A higher value indicates that the ghost will wait         longer before moving and will therefore be slower.

   ### 2. Changing the number or location of ghosts
-  Each ghost actor and their location is represented as the letter 'G' within the file '''Maze-Man gameboard representation.txt'''.
+  Each ghost actor and their location is represented as the letter 'G' within the file ```Maze-Man gameboard representation.txt```.
 To     remove a ghost, replace the letter 'G' with the letter 'O' (to insert a pellet) or the letter 'X' (to insert a wall).
 To move the       ghost, move the 'G' to your desired location while replacing the necessary letters ('O', 'X', 'P').

   Note: Replacing a letter with nothing results in that spot being empty on the game stage

   ### 3. Changing the color of the title in the title screen
-  Access the '''titleScreen.py''' file within the sampleTitleScreen folder.
+  Access the ```titleScreen.py``` file within the sampleTitleScreen folder.
 In that file and within the title_screen() function, define   the new color of the title according to its RGB representation.
-Look for the if statement that equates '''current_stage''' with         "menu".
-Finally, in that if statement look for a line that calls the '''drawTitle()''' function and change its 3rd argument to the new   color you defined.
+Look for the if statement that equates ```current_stage``` with         "menu".
+Finally, in that if statement look for a line that calls the ```drawTitle()``` function and change its 3rd argument to the new   color you defined.

 ## Authors and Contributions